Club History

 1992

-Still in the SFWA Premier League, Wanneroo finished 3rd, with a draw in the last game of the season thwarting their hopes of winning the title.
+Still in the SFWA Premier League, Wanneroo finished third, with a draw in the last game of the season thwarting our hopes of winning the title.
 The club also finished runners-up in the Federation Cup.

 1993